 "From a staff perspective, I really don't want to start cutting programs out of the community center," said Harry Gross, director of leisure services.

-Over the summer, Dunedin held a series of meetings to get public input about what programs people wanted.
+Over the summer, Dunedin held a series of meetings to get input from the public about what programs they wanted.
 The architect even changed the design to address complaints from residents on Pinehurst Road.

 Commissioners suggested Thursday having another workshop to make sure the quality of the facility is not compromised.